 The National Coral Reef Institute (NCRI) was established by Congressional mandate in 1998.
 The Institute's primary objective is the assessment, monitoring, and restoration of coral reefs through basic and applied research and through training and education.
-NCRI operates at the Nova Southeastern University Oceanographic Center near Fort Lauderdale, Florida.
+NCRI operates at Nova Southeastern University's Department of Marine and Environmental Sciences near Fort Lauderdale, Florida.